rcapobianco/rcapobianco.github.io/notes.md

       </div>

       <div class="note-abs">
-        Reflections on the pendulum, often introduced as the simplest mechanical system, yet rich in nonlinear dynamics and integrability.
+        Reflections on the pendulum, often introduced as the simplest mechanical system, yet rich in nonlinear dynamics and integrability. <br>

         We explore the simple, double, and spherical pendula through analytic results and numerical experiments.
       </div>